kwkraus/HOW-Sessions/sessions/selenium/docs/4-Advanced Testing.md

 > NOTE: These tests can run fast, if you'd like to slow down the test for visualization purposes, add a strategic `Thread.Sleep()` here and there to demonstrate.

 ### WaitDrivers

+In this section, we're going to cover how WaitDriver's work and get an understanding of why they are important and useful.

 ### Calling Javascript